 By law, imported molasses for use as a biofuel feedstock is not allowed.
-The EPAP proposed to temporarily allow importation of molasses to maximize plant capacity given current high fuel prices.
-The DOE declined such a proposal in 2020 with sugar planters, millers and the SRA also opposed during the stakeholders' consultations in August 2021.
+EPAP proposed temporarily allowing importation of molasses to maximize plant capacity given current high fuel prices.
+The DOE declined the proposal in 2020, with sugar planters, millers and the SRA opposed during the stakeholders' consultations in August 2021 and in E20 consultations in 2023.
 EPAP also discussed the proposal with the Philippine Senate but received no decision.
 EPAP hopes the new government will back such a proposal for the development of the biofuels industry.